Iehikim/Iehikim.github.io/_pages/about.md

 ---
 <br>
 I am a postdoctoral researcher in the Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden. <br>
-My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmental conscious manufacturing, reverse logistics and operations research applications. <br>
+My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmentally conscious design and manufacturing, reverse logistics and operations research applications. <br>
 <br>
 I welcome opportunities to collaborate with researchers and industry practitioners on challenging real-world problems.
 Please feel free to contact me to discuss potential potential research collaborations.